Petit-Quebec/sommelier/README.md

 One of the most immediately noticeable features of Rust is the Rust compiler, which will be invoked whenever you run `cargo build` or `cargo test`.
 This compiler will provide strong guidance on how to structure your code, in a way that may be frustrating at first.
 As some pretentious [rustaceans](https://rustaceans.org/) might say, this is just the normal "conversation with the compiler" to teach you about Rust's typing system.
 Do not be alarmed if the compiler yells at you, very often.

-## Environment Setup
-Before you run any part of this app, you will need to set the following environment variable:
-- `SOMMELIER_GAMBLING_SALT`

-This variable is a secret key that will randomize an aspect of gambling in the app.

-The way you do this will depend on your terminal.
-A way of doing this in VS Code can be found [here](https://stackoverflow.com/questions/48595446/is-there-any-way-to-set-environment-variables-in-visual-studio-code).

 ## Cargo
 [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) is the primary build/project/package manager for Rust.
 Useful Cargo commands:
 - `cargo build`, to build the project